 - Hot Chocolate: Rich hot chocolate and a buttery croissant are perfect for a cozy treat.

 Take your pairings to heart and enjoy croissants with new flavors and combinations.
-The possibilities are endless! đ„
+The possibilities are endless! 🥐

-FAQs About How To Make Croissants
+FAQs About Common Mistake in Croissants

 What is the difference between a croissant and a gipfeli?

 Croissants and gipfelis may look similar, but they have key differences.
 Croissants are buttery and flaky, while gipfelis are less rich and slightly denser.
 Gipfelis often use less butter and have a more bread-like texture.
-Theyâre also typically shaped smaller and less curved than their French cousin.
+They’re also typically shaped smaller and less curved than their French cousin.

 How do I create perfect Gipfeli every time?